 I am not an easy person.
 If I insert something in my mind, I will get it no matter how long it takes.
 The next three years of the university went so fast, and I got my degree.
 I wasn’t happy enough to get that, but, anyway, the market job was insisting to get it.

-Last but not least, for most of the times, knowledge can be reached everywhere for there is this space-age technology called internet now.
+Last but not least, most of the time, knowledge can be reached everywhere for there is this space-age technology called the internet now.
 Yet, what most teachers do not know is that a student can be better than a teacher because he can access any information he or she wants.
 Stop making us dumber.
 This is not the goal of a university.
-A university is for guiding students in their field of research, to help them get what they want, to avoid teachers showing their muscles over their students, to let them do the work, to try to communicate with them and to exchange ideas not to mention to give a student, whether he or she attends or not, what he or she deserves.
+A university is for guiding students in their field of research, to help them get what they want, to avoid teachers showing their muscles over their students, to let them do the work, to try to communicate with them, and to exchange ideas not to mention to give a student, whether he or she attends or not, what he or she deserves.
 Students are not the same.
 There are some whose only job is to study, whereas others must work outside and attend university from time to time.